 c.
 A good leader followed by the mass and respected for his benevolent qualities, is always remembered for several generations

 Notice that active verbs in relative pronoun clause cannot be turned into verb-ed modifiers.
 Let’s try this:

 a.
 A leader who guides his followers honestly earns immense respect from the mass.

 If we apply the rule to derive verb-ed modifier here, this is what we will get:

 Who guides his followers = guides his followers

-Notice the limitation with the sentence having a relative pronoun in active voice and simple present tense.
+Notice the limitation with the sentence containing a relative pronoun in active voice and simple present tense.
 There is no question of getting verb-ed modifier here because originally there is no verb-ed word in this sentence.

 This method will not work even if we change the tense of the above sentence: